 3 – Clear the tracks

-Garage door tracks can often collect dirt and debris and could be causing your garage door louder than normally noise.
+Garage door tracks can often collect dirt and debris and could be causing your garage door louder than normal noise.
 Inspect the track and clear any visible debris and objects that could get caught on the rollers.
 Clean the internal sections of the guide tracks with a cloth dampened with mineral turps or mentholated spirits.
-Polish vigorously to achieve a smooth, dirt and moisture resistant surface, allowing the Felony to glide more easily.
+Polish vigorously to achieve a smooth, dirt and moisture-resistant surface, allowing the Felony to glide more easily.
 Adjusting the Track to the Rollers.

 The garage door tracks is attached to the door frames with metal clips.
 The track acts as a guide for the garaged door rollers.
 Adjusting the garage door track margins keeps the track properly aligned with the door own itself.
 When it is resting on the grounds the door establishes where the tracks should be.
 You want the tracks to be parallel with the door and have a consistent margin for the full height of the door.